api3dao/old-api3-docs/docs/beacon/v0.2/README.md

 ## Simple Implementation

-The Beacon Server contract (_RrpBeaconServer.sol_) maintains a cache of on-chain Beacon values readily available for smart contracts to retrieve instantly as illustrated in figure below.
+The Beacon Server contract (_RrpBeaconServerV0.sol_) maintains a cache of on-chain Beacon values readily available for smart contracts to retrieve instantly as illustrated in figure below.
 A Beacon is updated when a pre-defined tolerance of the Beacon's value is detected.
 Each Beacon has its own configuration parameters that define when and how it updates.
 See the [readBeacon()](./developers/read-beacon.md) function doc and learn how your smart contract can access a Beacon .